-The Company recognises assets held under a finance lease in its statement of financial position and presents them as a receivable at an amount equal to the net investment in the lease.
+The Group and the Company recognises assets held under a finance lease in its statement of financial position and presents them as a receivable at an amount equal to the net investment in the lease.
 Initial direct costs, other than those incurred by manufacturer or dealer lessors, are included in the initial measurement of the investment in the lease.

-When the Company is an intermediate lessor, it accounts for its interests in the head lease and the sublease separately.
+When the Group and the Company is an intermediate lessor, it accounts for its interests in the head lease and the sublease separately.
 It assesses the lease classification of a sublease with reference to the right- of-use asset arising from the head lease.
-If a head lease is a short-term lease to which the Group applies the exemption described above, then it classifies the sublease as an operating lease.
+If a head lease is a short-term lease to which the Group and Company applies the exemption described above, then it classifies the sublease as an operating lease.